nahuelc00/crudteams-react/README.md

 https://clubs-nahuelc00.vercel.app/

 Project that displays clubs with the ability to delete, update and create new clubs.
-Made with React and Node, using Sqlite as database.
+Made with React and Node, using Sqlite as database management.

 Frontend tested with testing-library and backend with jest.